 What is the plot of The Idol?

-Abel Tesfaye (The Weeknd) will server as co-writer and executive producer along with Reza Fahim and Sam Levinson, with all three credited as creators of the show, and will reportedly follow a female pop singer who falls into a romance with an enigmatic L.A. club owner who is the leader of a secret cult.
+When news of the show first broke, it was to be that Abel Tesfaye (The Weeknd) would serve as co-writer and executive producer along with Reza Fahim and Sam Levinson, with all three credited as creators of the show, and will reportedly follow a female pop singer who falls into a romance with an enigmatic L.A. club owner who is the leader of a secret cult.
 It sounds - and I cannot stress this enough - like exactly the kind of production Tesfaye would create given the chance.
-Hopefully with Levinson on board, a moody, sultry, dark masterpiece will be the result of the collaboration.
+Now, however, the most recent plot line has gone with a slight adjustment, the club owner's character is now reportedly on track to become a self-help guru and cult leader instead, focussing on him specifically, exploring his relationship with the female pop star.
+No shade to Tesfaye, but this tracks if he is still to play the lead.

 Who else is working on it?